jrheard/blog/about.md

 title:  "About Me"
 ---

 Hi!
 My name's JR Heard.
 I'm a senior engineer at [Ride Report](https://www.ridereport.com/).
 I think pure functions are the greatest.
-I live in Portland with my cat <a href='{% asset_path frank.jpg %}'>Frank</a>.
+I live in Portland with my cat <a href='{{site.baseurl}}/assets/img/frank.jpg'>Frank</a>.

 I like writing computer programs.
 Mainly the server-side part of websites.
 Here's my [resume][resume].